 Last summer I found these tiny, red sneaks at a local antique mall; and I love them!
 Sometimes it’s the little details that make me happy!!!

 This galvanized container is filled with trailing mini red and white petunias.
 This year I’m having a real fondness for this color combo – red, white, and aqua!

 Right beside the potting bench is this chippy birdhouse that I attached to an old spindle.
 The birdhouse was built by the same local craftsman who made the potting bench for me.

 I made this simple “Grow” sign using galvanized letters that I found at a local shop.
 I attached the letters to a piece of painted wood with E6000 Adhesive.
 This sign was so easy to make and I love how it fills up this space beside the potting bench.

 I store my garden gloves and hand tools in this vintage milk box.
-I got this tip from my blogging friend, Yvonne of Stone Gable blog.
-She is so clever!

 This time of year, I also like to use my potting bench as an extra space for outdoor entertaining.
 It’s perfect as a beverage station for an outdoor party or picnic.

 Do you have a potting bench at your home?
 Do you decorate your outdoor spaces?